Magnetic Island, Queensland © Tourism and Events Queensland

 Magnetic Island National Park covers more than half the island and has 24 kilometres (15 miles) of walking tracks.
 The 1.5-hour Forts Walk includes World War II forts, incredible views and sometimes even a koala or two.
+Along the way, you may find rock art or shell middens – physical reminders of the Wulgurukaba people, who have lived on the island and mainland for thousands of years.
 Mount Cook is the island's highest point and marks the centre.
 During the summer months (December to February) sea turtles nest on the beaches.
 Explore the beautiful bays on a tranquil guided sea kayak tour or exhilarating jetski tour.
 Go horseriding along the beach or play golf at the Country Club in Picnic Bay.
-West Point is a great spot to watch the sun go down.
-You can walk there from Picnic Point.
+West Point is a great spot to watch the sun go down and you can walk there from Picnic Point.
 It’s graded as easy but does take about five hours return, so you might want to pack a head torch.

 Check out the events and festivals

 Each September the Magnetic Island Festival kicks into gear with a month of workshops, music, art, fairs and food.
-There are plenty of sporting events, such as the annual Magnetic Island Swim, an eight-kilometre (five-mile) open water swim from the island to Townsville surf life saving club, and the Adventurethon, in which participants paddle, mountain bike and run across the island.
-Magnetic Island is also the place to party.
-Every month Magnetic Island hosts the Full Moon Down Under party, at which up to 3,000 people, including the young and young at heart, gather to dance on a beach until sunrise.
+There are plenty of sporting events, such as the annual Magnetic Island Swim, an eight-kilometre (five-mile) open water swim from the island to Townsville surf life-saving club.
+The Great Island Trek lets you trek, walk or run across Magnetic Island and see secluded bays.
+Magnetic Island Race Week offers first-class racing on the crystal blue waters of Cleveland Bay.
+The annual event offers a full week of racing, live bands and festive parties.

 Enjoy an ocean adventure

-Magnetic Island has many excellent dive sites, including the shipwreck of the SS Yongala, one of the best wreck dives in Australia and one of the top five in the world.
-The warm, shallow waters around the island are also ideal for beginners.
+Magnetic Island has many excellent dive sites, and the warm, shallow waters are ideal for beginners.
 You can snorkel right off the beach at Alma, Arthur and Florence bays or follow one of the fascinating Snorkel Trails at Nelly Bay and Geoffrey Bay.
+You can access one of the best shipwreck dive sites in Australia – the SS Yongala – from Magnetic Island as well on an Adrenalin Dive tour.
 Magnetic Island is also famous for its big game fishing.
 Join a fishing charter or just hire some gear and drop in a line at West Point or from the jetty in Picnic Bay.